lorikayman/RebisTheory/rebis_theory.md

 At that very point the implied duality of the phrase above must be kept in mind, as this is the first instance a theme of alchemy presented within Spiral Knights' cosmology.
 Precisely, the concept of the Nameless Realm is one reminiscent of alchemical First Matter:

 <BookCitation source="Psychology and Alchemy - Carl Jung">
+  {#snippet markup()}

   The “treasure hard to attain,” whose presence was suspected in the dark prima materia, is symbolized by the alchemists in various ways.
 Christopher of Paris, for instance, says that the chaos (as prima materia) is the work of all-wise nature.
 Our understanding ... , aided by the “celestial and glowing spirit,” must transform this natural work of art —chaos—into the celestial nature of the quintessence, and into the life- giving (vegetabilis) essence of heaven.
 The precious substance is potentially contained in this chaos as a massa confusa of all the elements rolled into one, and man must diligently apply his mind to it so that “our heaven” may come into reality (ad actum).

   ---

   The earth (as prima materia) is not a dead body, but is inhabited by a spirit that is its life and soul.
 All created things, minerals included, draw their strength from the earth- spirit.
 This spirit is life, it is nourished by the stars, and it gives nourishment to all the living things ...
 This invisible spirit is like the reflection in a mirror, intangible, yet it is at the same time the root of all the substances necessary to the alchemical process or arising therefrom (radix nostrorum corporum).

+  {/snippet}
 </BookCitation>

 #### Spirit Mother's Realm